 2. Applying that standard, Plaintiffs' claim fails as a matter of law.
 Plaintiffs argue that Arkansas's 2021 map is unconstitutional because, they say, it has the effect of diluting black voting power.
-(See (Compl. ¶¶ 88, ¶ 99.)
-They do not allege that the General Assembly adopted that map to harm black Arkansans or to dilute the voting strength of black Arkansans.
-In fact, the closest Plaintiffs come to such an allegation is their assertion that the General Assembly "intentionally and systematically targeted and further cracked the Black population in the state by surgically removing majority Black precincts . . . within Pulaski County from" District 2 (Compl. ¶ 56) and that "racial data was considered-at times, exclusively-throughout the map-drawing process" (Compl. ¶ 60).
-Yet they tellingly do not allege that the "thirteen Pulaski County precincts" they reference were moved to other districts for the purpose of diluting black voting strength instead of for partisan or other reasons.
-To the contrary, at another point in their complaint, Plaintiffs specifically allege that the General Assembly "'split up Pulaski County" to "appease 'rural voters who felt like they were disenfranchised" by the 2011 map.
+(See (Compl. ¶¶ 88, 99.)
+They do not plead that the General Assembly adopted that map to harm black Arkansans or to dilute the voting strength of black Arkansans.
+In fact, the closest Plaintiffs come to such an allegation is their assertion that the General Assembly "intentionally and systematically targeted and further cracked the Black population in the state by surgically removing majority Black precincts . . . within Pulaski County from" District 2 (Compl. ¶ 56) and that "racial data was considered-at times, exclusively-throughout the mapdrawing process" (Compl. ¶ 60).
+But "[t]he mere statement that it is so, without factual support, simply fails to comport with [Arkansas's] fact-pleading requirements."
+Williams, 2018 Ark., at 5, 535 S.W.3d at 269.
+Further, Plaintiffs tellingly do not allege that the "thirteen Pulaski County precincts" they reference were moved to other districts for the purpose of diluting black voting strength instead of for partisan or other reasons.
+To the contrary, at another point in their complaint, Plaintiffs specifically plead that the General Assembly "split up Pulaski County" to "appease 'rural voters who felt like they were disenfranchised" by the 2011 map.
 (Compl. ¶ 69 (quoting statement by Sen. Garner).)
 Hence, Plaintiffs don't plead intentional discrimination.